OCEAN-xyz/datum-gateway-startos/INSTRUCTIONS.md

 # Lottery Mining

-To lottery mine with Datum-Gateway, simply remove the text from **Datum Pool Host** in your config.

-With default settings, you will Pool Mine on OCEAN and automatically switch to Lottery Mining if the pool were to ever go offline.
-If you wish to disable this, disable **Pooled Mining Only ** in your config.

 **Note: Lottery Mining means no rewards unless you find blocks.
 Make sure you're familiar with the differences to Pooled Mining.**

+To lottery mine with Datum-Gateway, simply remove the text from **Datum Pool Host** in your config and disable **"Pooled Mining Only"**.

+With this setup, you will keep all rewards from any blocks you find and they will be paid out to the address in **"Pool Address"**.

+# Failovers

+With default settings, you will Pool-Mine on OCEAN and **not** fail over to lottery mining unless you disable Pooled Mining as above.
+If you leave **"Pooled Mining only**" enabled and your connection to the pool fails, DATUM will stop and your miners will switch to mining on any backup pool they are configured to use.

 # Installing and Running simpleproxy